WhatsApp +94 773-062-592

 Wrap Up

-Sharing suicidal thoughts and feelings with someone we trust is the first step in overcoming the urge to take your life.
-It might be at the end of a helpline, a family member, friend, therapist, member of the clergy, teacher, family doctor, coach, or an experienced counsellor.
-There are many individuals who wish to assist you through this difficult time, even if you may not feel like it now.
-If you would like to speak with a trained counsellor call Lanka Life Line on 0707-112112 or “Sumithrayo” at +94 11 2 682535 or +94 11 2 682570.
-You can even consider dropping me an email and I will connect you with people willing and capable of helping you.
-[Read my previous post “Thinking of an Affair?
-Think Again” in the event you missed it]
+Sharing suicidal thoughts and feelings with someone you trust is a crucial first step in overcoming the urge to end your life.
+This trusted person could be at the other end of a helpline, a family member, a friend, a therapist, a member of the clergy, a teacher, a family doctor, a coach, or an experienced counsellor.
+Many individuals are ready and willing to support you through this challenging time, even if you might not feel that way right now.
+Reaching out can be daunting, but it is an important act of courage and self-preservation.
+By talking to someone, you allow yourself to be heard and understood, which can significantly ease the weight of your emotions.
+If you feel the need to speak with a trained counsellor, consider calling Lanka Life Line at 0707-112112 or “Sumithrayo” at +94 11 2 682535 or +94 11 2 682570.

 If you found this content helpful, I kindly ask you to leave your feedback in the comments section below.
 Sharing it on social media would also be greatly appreciated.
 In order to promote meaningful and respectful dialogue, I request that you use your full name when commenting.
 Please note that any comments containing profanity, name-calling, or a disrespectful tone will be deleted.
 Thank you for your understanding and participation.